ShobiStassen/VIA/README.md

 pip install pyVIA
 ```
 ## Jupyter Notebooks
 There are several [Jupyter Notebooks](https://github.com/ShobiStassen/VIA/tree/master/Jupyter%20Notebooks) with step-by-step code for real and simulated datasets.
-If you experience issues with opening the notebook from github, then copy the Jupyter Notebook URL and paste it into nb viewer https://nbviewer.jupyter.org/
+If you experience issues with opening the notebook from github (opening from within Github can be patchy), then copy the Jupyter Notebook URL and paste it into nb viewer https://nbviewer.jupyter.org/

 ## Examples
 Expected runtime will be a few minutes or less.
 Runtime on a "normal" laptop ~5 minutes for EB and less for smaller data.